How Schools Worldwide Are Tackling the Coronavirus Challenge

 “I’m super excited,” Westberg says after closing the session Tuesday.
 The sidebar chatting among students would not have happened in a brick-and-mortar classroom.

-As authorities worldwide attempt to slow the spread of the coronavirus by shuttering schools and universities, more than 420 million K-12 and college students on five continents have found themselves suddenly at home full time, their learning punted onto virtual forums.
-So far in the United States, nine states—Oregon, Ohio, Louisiana, Michigan, Maryland, New Mexico, Virginia, West Virginia, and Wisconsin—and the District of Columbia have shuttered public schools.A teacher from Yung Wing School P.S.
+As authorities worldwide attempt to slow the spread of the coronavirus by closing schools and universities, more than 420 million K-12 and college students on five continents have found themselves suddenly at home full time, their learning punted onto virtual forums.
+So far in the United States, 29 states—including Oregon, Ohio, Louisiana, Michigan, Maryland, New Mexico, Virginia, West Virginia, and Wisconsin—and the District of Columbia have closed public schools for the remainder of the school year.
+Whether schools will reopen in the fall is undetermined.A teacher from Yung Wing School P.S.
 124, who wished not be identified, remote teaches on her laptop from her roof in New York City on March 24, 2020.
 Due to the spread of the novel coronavirus (COVID-19), all New York City public schools have launched remote learning programs for all students.
 Photo by Michael Loccisano/Getty Images.

 For educators from Shanghai to New York, this means figuring out not only how to deliver content, but also how to maintain a sense of community that is typically generated in person.
 Priorities include creating online materials, ensuring low-income K-12 students don’t lose access to meals, and making sure that college students are not abandoned on campus.
 While obstacles remain, the innovation and resilience of faculty, parents, and students suggests communities are connecting—and forging a path through this crisis.